shouldjs/should.js/Readme.md

 ## .property(name[, value])

-Assert property exists and has optional value (compare using `.eql`):
+Assert property exists and has an optional value (compare using `.eql`):
 ```javascript
 user.should.have.property('name');
 user.should.have.property('age', 15);